Video Downloader Professional - Download video files, or for highest quality use youtube-dl

 Google Search-Link fix - Don't rewrite urls in search results

-Flash Block - Block Flash content, click to download and view only when required, or whitelist sites you visit regularly.
+Flash Block - Block Flash content, click to download / view.

 If Firefox is running behing a firewall that blocks the mozilla update servers, then checking for updates can cause the browser to run very slowly until it times out.
 Checking for updates can be turned off under Preferences | Advanced | Update, but don't forget to check for updates manually if you do this.